Alsa2/g2/README.md

 ## Problem definition

+Dr Ruben wants to cook methamphetamine in his room.
+This process requires fine and precise control over the temperature and humidity of the surroundings.
+He started with a room thermometer but it is hard to manually collect data from the thermometer, not to mention the temperature error from the room thermometer affects the predictions and adjustments for the cooking process.
+He wants to be able to measure the temperature and humidity inside the room accurately so he can make adjustments accordingly.
+He also wants the data to be easily comprehensible and accessible.
+If possible, he would like to be able to make predictions for the following 12 hours so he can adjust beforehand as he is not present in the room most of the time.
+As he is new to this topic, he wants to keep the cost as low as possible.

 ## Proposed Solution

-Considering the client requirements an adequate solution includes a low cost sensing device for humidity and temperature and a custom data script that process and anaysis the samples acquired.
-For a low cost sensing device an adequate alternative is the DHT11 sensor[^1] which is offered online for less than 5 USD and provides adequare precision and range for the client requirements (Temperature Range: 0°C to 50°C, Humidity Range: 20% to 90%).
-Similar devices such as the DHT22, AHT20 or the AM2301B [^2] have higher specifications, however the DHT11 uses a simple serial communication ( SPI) rather than more eleborated protocols such as the I2C used by the alternatives.
-For the range, precision and accuracy required in this applicaiton the DHT11 provides the best compromise.
+Considering the client requirements an adequate solution includes a low cost sensing device for humidity and temperature and a custom data script that process and analysis the samples acquired.
+For a low cost sensing device an adequate alternative is the DHT11 sensor[^1] which is offered online for less than 5 USD and provides adequate precision and range for the client requirements (Temperature Range: 0°C to 50°C, Humidity Range: 20% to 90%).
+Similar devices such as the DHT22, AHT20 or the AM2301B [^2] have higher specifications, however the DHT11 uses a simple serial communication ( SPI) rather than more elaborated protocols such as the I2C used by the alternatives.
+For the range, precision and accuracy required in this application the DHT11 provides the best compromise.
 Connecting the DHT11 sensor to a computer requires a device that provides a Serial Port communication.
 A cheap and often used alternative for prototyping is the Arduino UNO microcontroller [^3].
 "Arduino is an open-source electronics platform based on easy-to-use hardware and software"[^4].
+In addition to the low cost of the Arduino (< 6USD), this device is programmable and expandable[^1].
+Other
-In additon to the low cost of the Arduino (< 6USD), this device is programmable and expandable[^1].
-Other alternatives include diffeerent versions of the original Arduino but their size and price make them a less adequate solution.
+alternatives include different versions of the original Arduino but their size and price make them a less adequate solution.

-The

-**Design statement**
+**Design statement**  We will design and make a poster for the client who is Dr Ruben.
+The poster will include the system diagarma nad visual representation and model of humidity in the said room for 48 hours, and a prediction for the subsequent 12 hours.
+It will present the ideal temperatures and humidity for cooking methamphetamine and health levels for humans.
+This is achieved through with the software Python on a Raspberry Pi SBC(Single Board Computer) with four DHT11 sensors.
+It will take approximately 1 month to complete and will be evaluated according to criterias A,B,C,D

 [^1]: Industries, Adafruit.
 “DHT11 Basic Temperature-Humidity Sensor + Extras.”
 Adafruit Industries Blog RSS, https://www.adafruit.com/product/386.